-6.6.1 The application constitutes a major scheme and Policy 19 from the Aligned Core Strategies requires that a planning obligation is sought from the developer.
+- 6.6.1 The application constitutes a major scheme and Policy 19 from the Aligned Core Strategies requires that a planning obligation is sought from the developer.
 In line with the NPPF any planning obligation should meet the tests of being necessary in planning terms, directly related to the development and fairly and reasonably related in scale and kind to the development.
 Paragraph 57 of the NPPF states that where up-to-date policies have set out the contributions expected from development, planning applications that comply with them should be assumed to be viable.
 It is up to the applicant to demonstrate whether particular circumstances justify the need for a viability assessment at the application stage.
-The weight to be given to a viability assessment is a matter for the decision maker, having regard to all the circumstances in the case, including whether the plan and the viability evidence underpinning it is up to date, and any change in site circumstances since the plan was brought into force.

-- 6.6.2 Full open space contributions of £32,398.96 have been requested for the provision of capital and maintenance contributions to fund improvements to Smithurst Road open space area. - 6.6.3 Nottinghamshire County Council have requested contributions of £3,500.00 towards bus stop improvements.
-A further request of £97,004 as also been requested towards secondary education provision in the Broxtowe North Planning Area. - 6.6.4 In accordance with policy 15 Housing size, mix and choice of the Part 2 Local Plan 2019, a total of 3 dwellings on the site are required to be affordable.
-This will be secured with a suitably worded clause within the Section 106 for the dwellings to be secured on site. - 6.6.5 A viability appraisal has been submitted on behalf of the applicant and this concludes that the development would not be viable if all of the above contributions were to be paid.
-An independent assessor has assessed the viability appraisal and concludes that the development is capable of providing up to £48,000 of Section 106 Contributions.
-As such, this figure will be used to meet the requirements of Nottinghamshire County Council in relation to 3,500 for bus stop improvements, with the remainder being split equally between Open Space and Education at an amount of £22,250 each.
+The weight to be given to a viability assessment is a matter for the decision maker, having regard to all the circumstances in the case, including whether the plan and the viability evidence underpinning it is up to date, and any change in site circumstances since the plan was brought into force. - 6.6.2 Full open space contributions of £32,686.40 have been requested for the provision of capital and maintenance contributions to fund improvements to Smithurst Road open space area. - 6.6.3 Nottinghamshire County Council have requested contributions of £10,100.00 towards bus stop improvements.
+A further request of £78,762.00 as also been requested towards Secondary Education provision £26,254.00 towards Post 16 Education provision in the Broxtowe North Planning Area. - 6.6.4 In accordance with policy 15 Housing size, mix and choice of the Part 2 Local Plan 2019, a total of 2 dwellings on the site are required to be affordable. - 6.6.5 A viability appraisal has been submitted on behalf of the applicant and this concludes that the development would not be viable if all of the above contributions were to be paid.
+An independent assessor has assessed the viability appraisal and concludes that the development is capable of providing up to £48,000 of Section 106 Contributions, with no provisions towards on-site affordable housing.
+As such, this figure will be used to meet the requirements of Nottinghamshire County Council in relation to £10,100 for bus stop improvements, with the remainder being split equally between Open Space and Secondary Education at an amount of £18,950 each.
+There will be no provision of affordable housing.